cdktf/cdktf-provider-datadog/docs/dataDatadogApiKey.java.md

 ---

+##### `exactMatch`<sup>Optional</sup> <a name="exactMatch" id="@cdktf/provider-datadog.dataDatadogApiKey.DataDatadogApiKey.Initializer.parameter.exactMatch"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Whether to use exact match when searching by name.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.36.0/docs/data-sources/api_key#exact_match DataDatadogApiKey#exact_match}

+---

 ##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-datadog.dataDatadogApiKey.DataDatadogApiKey.Initializer.parameter.id"></a>

 - *Type:* java.lang.String

 The ID of this resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.35.0/docs/data-sources/api_key#id DataDatadogApiKey#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.36.0/docs/data-sources/api_key#id DataDatadogApiKey#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.